AjanShrestha/poodr/chapter_4.md

 In the second application, the message patterns are visibly constrained.
 This application has some agreement, some bargain, about which messages may pass between its objects.
 Each object has a clearly defined set of methods that it expects others to use.
 These exposed methods comprise the class’s public interface.

+## Defining Interfaces

+> Each of your classes is like a kitchen.
+The class exists to fulfill a single responsibility but implements many methods.
+These methods vary in scale and granularity and range from broad, general methods that expose the main responsibility of the class to tiny utility methods that are only meant to be used internally.
+Some of these methods represent the menu for your class and should be public; others deal with internal implementation details and are private.